Gravitational lensing of gravitational waves: universal characteristics of strongly lensed memory waveforms: Universality of the lensed memory waveforms

-This observation suggests a posible noval way to determine the type of the lensed image, at least distinguishing the type II image from the type I and III.
+This observation suggests a possible novel way to determine the type of the lensed image, at least distinguishing the type II image from the type I and III.
 That is, one can use the morphology of the time-domain lensed memory waveform to tell.
 Basically, one can construct the lensed memory waveforms of the three types, and try to match the observed signal.
 Of course, in the real situation, this process is rather complicated.
-One would have to generate a sufficiently large number of unlensed memory waveforms, and then lense them using Eqs.~\eqref{eq-lmem-td-mm} and \eqref{eq-lmem-td-s}.
-This gives us the desired waveform tempulate.
+One would have to generate a sufficiently large number of unlensed memory waveforms, and then lens them using Eqs.~\eqref{eq-lmem-td-mm} and \eqref{eq-lmem-td-s}.
+This gives us the desired waveform template.
 The lensed memory waveform would have a lot of parameters.
 In addition to those parameterizing the unlensed memory waveforms, there are more: the amplitude amplification factor, the phase factor, the time delay, and the frequency cutoff.
-Then, one can use this waveform tempulate to perform the parameter estimation, which is expected to take a very long time.
+Then, one can use this waveform template to perform the parameter estimation, which is expected to take a very long time.

 A simpler approach can be taken.
 Instead of generating the lensed memory waveform with the full expression \eqref{eq-hd-split}, one may simply use its approximation, i.e., the first term $h_H$ of Eq.~\eqref{eq-hd-split}.
 It contains two parameters, $h_\text{max}$ and the moment when its value jumps, which is zero in this special case.
-The strong lensing effect would introduce 4 more parameters mentioned earlier.
+The strong lensing effect would introduce 3 more parameters, in addition to $\omega_c$, mentioned earlier.
 Thus, it would be much easier to use the lensed memory waveform to tell the type of the lensed image.
 For this to work, one would have to quantify the difference between $h_\text{D}$ and $h_H$.